Make a Donation to the 1st Marine Division Association:

 The duties of the Board shall be to raise monies for scholarships and determine investment strategies in accordance with reasonable and prudent fiduciary duties.
 Determination as to the person who will receive scholarships and the duration will continue to be made by the Association Scholarship Committee in accordance with the Associations bylaws and standard operating procedures.

 An annual meeting of the Board shall be held to coincide with the annual time, place and dates of the Association's annual meeting.
 The Chairman of the Board may call for informal meeting by all expedient methods of communication or combination thereof.
 Business conducted at informal meetings shall not be effective unless ratified at the annual meeting.

 SECTION 3.7 SPECIAL MEETINGS.

 Special meetings may be called upon written request of 40% of the Board.
-Special meetings shall have a limited agenda specifically stated in the
+Special meetings shall have a limited agenda specifically stated in the notice thereof.

 SECTION 3.8 TELEPHONIC MEETINGS.

 Directors may participate in a meeting through use of conference telephone, electronic video screen communication or similar communications equipment, so long as all of the following apply: (a) each member participating in the meeting can communicate with all the other members concurrently; and (b) each member is provided the means of participating in all matters before the board, including the capacity to propose, or to interpose an objection to, a specific action to be taken by the corporation; and (c) the corporation adopts and implements means of verifying both of the following: (i) a person communicating by telephone, "electronic video equipment or other communications equipment is entitled to participate in the board meeting; and (ii) all statements, questions, actions, or votes were made by that director and not by another person not permitted to participate as a director.
 Participation in a meeting pursuant to this bylaw shall constitute presence in person at such meeting.